Burnham Area Rescue Boat

 Burnham Area Rescue Boat (BARB), also known as BARB Search & Rescue, is a voluntary independent search and rescue service, formed in 1992 in Burnham-on-Sea, Somerset that operates two rescue hovercraft and two inshore rescue boats in the Bridgwater Bay area.
-It is also a registered charity.
+It is a registered charity.

-It mainly operates BBV hovercraft, which have been used to rescue people, animals and vehicles from the mudflats of the Bristol Channel, but also has two small inshore rescue boats.
+It operates BBV hovercraft and small inshore rescue boats.
 The construction of its boathouse on the seafront in 1994 was the subject of a television programme and took just three days.

 History

 Burnham-on-Sea is on the shore of the Bristol Channel and has a long sandy beach, but nearby mudflats and sandbanks have claimed several lives over the years.
 At low tide, large parts of the area become mudflats up to 4 km wide due to the tidal range of 15 m, second only to the Bay of Fundy in Eastern Canada.